jmcerrejon/neighborhood-games/README.md

 * Use a microphone and start a quiz game.

 * Use a speaker to put any song.
-You can group songs by section (tv shows, movies, pop) and players must to press the button and answer as faster as they can.
+You can group songs by section (tv shows, movies, pop) and players must to press the button and answer as fast as they can.

 ## TODO

-[ ] First version.
+🔓 First version.

-[ ] Refactor.
+🔒 Refactor.

-[ ] Score.
+🔒 Score.

-[ ] Remove jQuery.
+🔒 Remove jQuery.

-[ ] Localization according with the user web browser.
+🔒 Localization according with the user web browser.

-[ ] Save data state.
+🔒 Save data state.

-[ ] Multi rooms.
+🔒 Multi rooms.

-[ ] Test.
+🔒 Test.

 ## DEV